rea-and/vector-infinity/README.md

 # Vector Infinity

-A personal data aggregation system that imports data from multiple sources (Gmail, WhatsApp, etc.) and provides it as context for ChatGPT Custom GPTs via REST API endpoints.
+A personal data aggregation system that imports data from multiple sources (Gmail, WhatsApp, WHOOP, etc.) and provides it as context for ChatGPT Custom GPTs via REST API endpoints.

 ## Features